 - Handling Your Quilt

-- Keep quilts on clean, dry surfaces.
-Do not place textiles directly on, in or next to cardboard, unsealed wood or non-rag (acidic) paper.
+- Quilts should be stored on surfaces that are clean and dry.
+Do not place textiles directly on, in, or next to cardboard, unsealed wood, or acidic paper that is not rag-based.

 - Storing Your Quilt

 - KEEP QUILTS OUT OF DIRECT SUNLIGHT.
-The ultraviolet rays in daylight and fluorescent light break down fabric dyes and speed up the oxidation of fibers.
-Brown and black dyes, silks and other delicate fabrics are particularly sensitive to light.
+Fabric dyes are degraded by the ultraviolet rays that are present in daylight and fluorescent light, which also hastens the oxidation of fibers.
+Silks, brown and black dyes, and other delicate fabrics are especially susceptible to damage from exposure to light.

-- Quilts can be stored folded in acid-free boxes or storage units or rolled around cardboard tubing.
-If you choose the rolled method of storage, it’s best to purchase acid-free cardboard tubes from an archival supply vendor (see attached list).
-If an acid-free tube is not used, cover the tube with a protective barrier layer of tin foil, then muslin or acid free tissue.
-If quilts are stored folded, folds should be padded with acid-free tissue paper in the folds.
+- Quilts can be rolled up and stored in acid-free storage units or boxes, or they can be folded and stored in acid-free boxes.
+If you decide to go with the rolled method of storage, it is highly recommended that you purchase acid-free cardboard tubes from a supplier of archival supplies (see attached list).
+Cover the tube with a protective barrier layer of tin foil and then muslin or acid free tissue if an acid-free tube was not used.
+In the event that quilts are kept in a folded state, the folds themselves should be padded with acid-free tissue paper.

-- Don’t stack too many folded quilts on top of each other or else the weight of all of the quilts will create creases that are hard to get out.
-For the same reason, unfold and refold your quilts every 3-6 months to avoid severe creasing.
+- It is not a good idea to stack too many folded quilts on top of each other because the weight of all of the quilts will cause creases that are difficult to remove later on.
+To prevent your quilts from becoming severely creased, it is recommended that you turn them inside out every three to six months and then refold them.

 - Labeling Your Quilt